gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/DeviceState.md

 {% endraw %}

 ### BluetoothInfoObject {#BluetoothInfoObject}
-An object containing a Bluetooth state of a client device, whether it is enabled and connected.
+An object containing a Bluetooth state of a client device, whether it is turned on and connected.

 #### Object field